-Even though he had impacted the lives of generations of my family who labored in the coal mines of England, and Scotland, and Pennsylvania, John Brophy is the most important labor leader nobody knows.
-I did not know who he was before I deposited myself in the Catholic University Archives, home of Brophy’s Papers, in 1989.
-The English born Brophy was one of our own and rose to leadership in the Central Pennsylvania district of the United Mine Workers of America (UMWA) in the early twentieth century.
-In this pivotal role he bettered the lives of mining families like mine achieving greater pay, safer working conditions, and accessible health care.
-In this last capacity, he presided over the 1919 construction of the Miner’s Hospital of Spangler, Pennsylvania, where my family members entered the world, departed life, and were treated for ailments, including my son, who was one of their last patients before closing its doors for the final time in 1999.[1]
+Even though he had impacted the lives of generations of my family who labored in the coal mines of England, Scotland, and Pennsylvania, John Brophy is the most important labor leader nobody knows.
+I certainly did not before I deposited myself in the Catholic University Archives, home of Brophy’s Papers, in 1989.
+Among mining families, the English born Brophy was one of our own, and rose to leadership in the Central Pennsylvania district of the United Mine Workers of America (UMWA) in the early twentieth century.
+In this pivotal role he bettered the lives of mining families like mine in achieving greater pay, safer working conditions, and accessible health care.
+In this last capacity, he presided over the 1919 construction of the Miner’s Hospital of Spangler, Pennsylvania, where many of my family members entered the world, departed life, and were treated for ailments, including my toddler son suffering a severe bee sting, who was one of their last patients before closing its doors for the final time in 1999.[1]

 Brophy was born in 1883 in St. Helens, Lancashire, England.
 As recent Irish immigrants, the Brophys were new to the coal mines of England where his mother’s family, the Dagnalls, had been working for generations.
 One of Brophy’s English great grandmothers toiled in the mines, as was common for women and small children, before being prohibited to do so by Lord Shaftesbury’s Mines and Collieries Act of 1842.
 The Brophy family immigrated to the United States in 1892 and settled in Phillipsburg, Clearfield County, Pennsylvania.
 Young Brophy began working in the coal mines with his father in 1894, and joined the United Mine Workers of America (UMWA) in 1899.
 As a union activist, Brophy was elected president in 1916 of District 2, representing Central Pennsylvania.
 The signature highlight of his presidency was getting the celebrated ‘Mother’ Mary Harris Jones, known as ‘The Miners’ Angel,’ to visit his district to give a 1921 Labor Day Address.